ewired/gjs-guide/docs/tutorials/gjs-gtk-application-packaging.md

 ## Usage

-Applications complying with this specification will have one application script, installed in \${prefix}/share/\${package-name} (aka ${pkgdatadir}), and named as ${entry-point-name}, without any extension or mangling.
+Applications complying with this specification have one application script, installed in \${prefix}/share/\${package-name} (aka ${pkgdatadir}), and named as ${entry-point-name}, without any extension or mangling.

-Optionally, one or more symlinks will be placed in ${bindir}, pointing to the appropriate script in ${pkgdatadir} and named in a fashion more suitable for command line usage (usually ${package-tarname}).
+Optionally, one or more symlinks be placed in ${bindir}, pointing to the appropriate script in ${pkgdatadir} and named in a fashion more suitable for command line usage (usually ${package-tarname}).
 Alternatively, a script that calls "gapplication launch ${package-name}" can be used.

-The application itself will be DBus activated from a script called src/\${entry-point-name}, generated from configure substitution of the following
+The application itself be DBus activated from a script called src/\${entry-point-name}, generated from configure substitution of the following
 \${entry-point-name}.in:

 ```js